baludoddi/primilyNew/src/pages/describe/index.md

       icon: ''
       image: ''
     - body: >-
+        Primily's Call Assistant relies on a _Call Menu_ for users to select the information, leave voicemail or to forward their call to appropriate department or extension to speak to a person.

-        IVR relies on pre-recorded questions and responses for interacting with callers and direct calls to appropriate human    agents.
-The IVR system prompts caller to select an option from a set menu using keypad responses and incoming telephone calls are   routed to the relevant department.
+        The Primily IVR system prompts caller to select an option from the Call Menu using keypad responses and incoming telephone calls given the selected information or routed to the relevant department.
       head: How It Works
       icon: ''
       image: ''